kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

 ### Hardware

-Since we are going to be doing exercises, each team will need two virtual machines.
+Since we are going to be doing exercises, each team will need virtual machines.

-The following are two recommended models:
+The following are recommended:
-* One based on Debian 9 or 10, running software servers and web applications
+* One based on Debian 10, running software servers and web applications
-* One based on Kali Linux, running attacks against software

 Read more about these at [https://github.com/kramse/kramse-labs](https://github.com/kramse/kramse-labs)